Skip to content

 Qemu

-Use Qemu only if you can use the KVM acceleration feature (GNS3 under GNU/Linux only), if not: Use the virtualbox guest.
+Use Qemu only if you can use the KVM acceleration feature (GNS3 under GNU/Linux only); otherwise use the VirtualBox guest.

-Preparing BSDRP i386 VGA image for GNS3's Qemu
+Preparing the BSDRP i386 VGA image for GNS3's Qemu

-Don't use a 64bit image: GNS3's Qemu is configured for running 32bits guest only.
+Do not use a 64-bit image: GNS3's Qemu is configured to run 32-bit guests only.

-And simply give the path to the BSDRP vga image.
+Then simply give the path to the BSDRP VGA image.

 Troubleshooting

-If when you try starting your BSDRP qemu host you have this message:
+If, when you try to start your BSDRP Qemu host, you see the message:

 "CPU doesn't support long mode"

-This mean your are trying to start a 64bits OS on your 32bits emulated guest.
+then you are trying to start a 64-bit OS on a 32-bit emulated guest.